-On the Civil Engineering degree programme, you will learn how civil engineers provide the physical infrastructure of our society.
-Whether it is the supply of life-giving clean water in the aftermath of a humanitarian crisis or the design and construction of a multi-million-pound Olympic stadium, the expertise of professional civil engineers is key.
+Civil engineers shape the physical infrastructure of our world.
+From the supply of clean water in the aftermath of a humanitarian crisis to the design and construction of a multi-million-pound infrastructure project, the expertise of civil engineers is key.

 Both the BEng and MEng are accredited routes for chartered status.
 The MEng degree fully satisfies the educational base for a Chartered Engineer (CEng) and therefore offers you a fast-track to senior levels of responsibility in industry and chartered status.
 The BEng partially satisfies the educational base for a Chartered Engineer.
 A programme of accredited Further Learning will be required to complete the education base for CEng.

 Read about the experience of Civil Engineering student Helen Piggott.

 During year 1, our aim is to provide you with experience across a broad base of engineering topics and to introduce the core personal and professional competencies of communication and teamwork.
 This level includes various intensive modules, such as the geology field course and a week-long intensive module in integrated design.
 These, along with a number of site visits, offer a refreshing, interactive and student-centered approach to learning.